-Our Pediatric Residency program offers a number of different combined programs and tracks dedicated to subspecialty training.
-Each year, we host 21 PGY-1 positions, which include two positions in the Pediatric Research track, two positions in the combined five-year Triple Board Program (Pediatrics, Psychiatry, and Child Psychiatry), one position in the four-year combined Medical Genetics Pediatric Training Program, two positions for two-year Pediatric Neurology preliminary candidates, one position for one-year preliminary candidates, and 15 to 19 positions for categorical trainees.
+Our Pediatric Residency program offers a number of combined programs and tracks dedicated to subspecialty training.
+Each year, we host 25 PGY-1 positions, which include two positions in the Pediatric Research track, two positions in the combined five-year Triple Board Program, one position in the four-year combined Medical Genetics Pediatric Training Program, one position for one-year preliminary candidates, and four positions for internal medicine/pediatrics combined residency.

-The Pediatrics Research Program is designed to provide diverse opportunities for promising graduates of MD/PhD programs, as well as MD students, with extensive research experience to continue their development as biomedical investigators during and after their formal clinical residency training.
+The Physician Scientist Research Residency provides diverse research opportunities for promising graduates of MD/PhD programs, as well as MD students.
+The program enables them continue their development as biomedical investigators during and after their formal clinical residency training.
 Highlights include:

 - Availability of a large array of laboratories and mentors in any basic or clinical science department in the particular area most suited to the resident's interest and qualifications

-As a member of the Pediatric house staff at The Mount Sinai Hospital research can begin as early as intern year during elective and free time periods.
-During the PGY2 and 3 years, the individualized curricular time can be grouped to optimize research productivity.
-A special committee of research advisors, who are senior and effective advisors within the Department of Pediatrics, will assist you in identifying the optimal research setting.
-For some residents in the program, that choice represents a building upon earlier research work without major change in field, whereas for others the choice involves a deliberate application of past experience to a very different kind of research problem.
-Residents in this program will find that the faculty abounds with people who are ready to serve as mentors for trainees.
+As a member of the Pediatric house staff at The Mount Sinai Hospital, you can participate in research as early as your intern year during elective and free periods.
+During the PGY-2 and PGY-3 years, we can organize your individualized curricular time to optimize research productivity.
+A special committee of senior research advisors within the Department of Pediatrics will assist you in identifying the most appropriate research setting.
+For some residents, that choice represents a building upon earlier research work without making a major change in field, whereas for others, the choice involves a deliberate application of past experience to a very different kind of research problem.
+You will find the faculty is full of enthusiastic and supportive mentors for trainees.

-Triple Board Pediatrics, Psychiatry, and Child Psychiatry Program
+Triple Board Pediatrics, Psychiatry, and Child Psychiatry Combined Residency

-Our Triple Board program is designed to train physicians for a career in academic Child Psychiatry.
+Our Triple Board program trains physicians for a career in academic Child Psychiatry.
 At the conclusion of the program, physicians will be board eligible in Pediatrics, Psychiatry, and Child Psychiatry.

 - Year 1: Pediatrics